 Micro Fiber Cloths

-While you can get by with just a T-shirt and your breath for most things, there are still oftentimes when you need to give your camera a deep cleaning, and here are some great accessories that I use regularly for this.
+While you can get by with just a T-shirt and your breath for most things, there are still times when you need to give your camera a deep cleaning, and here are some great accessories that I use regularly for this.

 Micro Fiber Cleaning Cloths 6-Pack